yurikaminski/AIDL19-DeepSales/README.md

      * Expanded GPU capacity from 12 to 16 Gb.

 ### Testing
-2. Incompatibility between tf and keras dataset formats
+1. Incompatibility between tf and keras dataset formats
     * We changed the input of the network from tf.dataset to Numpy arrays.

 ## Results
-These are the predictions metrics for whole files.
-In the first case, we include the metrics for predicting audio chunks (3 seconds intervals).
-In the second one, we include the metrics for whole files.
-The prediction for a audio file is computed both, averaging the prediction for chunks and using majority voting
+We evaluated the metrics for whole files.
 We made 2 experiments to predict the class of an audio file:

 1. Counting the number of audios in a class.